 How it Feels: On some level, one of the best ways anyone can relate to what it feels like to catch your spouse cheating is akin to how the world felt on 9/11.
 I bet you know exactly where you were and what you were doing when you found out.
 Your life, and time itself, stopped.
 Living in New York, I can tell you that’s how it felt here on 9/11.

+Can Trust be 100% Restored after Infidelity?
 Trust is such a hard thing to gain, and such an easy thing to lose.
 Trust is the key ingredient in any relationship.
 Trust is love Trust and unconditional love go hand in hand

 When someone cheats on you it’s like your whole world has crashed down on you.
 It’s hard to get up and continue on with your life.
 It’s possible though, you just need to know how to do it.
 Understanding how to help yourself will get you back on your feet and feeling stronger in no time.
 Step #1: Allow Yourself to Feel the Pain